Installation¶

 To install the latest development version from source:

-flag installs in editable mode, which is useful for development.
+The -e flag installs in editable mode, which is useful for development.

 System Dependencies¶